communitiesuk/eip-ero-register-checker-api/README.md

 ```
 This only needs doing once to setup your IDE with the code styles.

+### Integration Test Development
+Integration tests use TestContainers to manage Docker containers, to reduce development time of writing IT tests it is
+recommended to reuse running containers so that the only need to be set up once for the session.
+After development is
+completed the Docker containers must be manually tidied up.

+To enable TestContainer reuse ensure your home directory has a file named `.testcontainers.properties` and includes:
+`testcontainers.reuse.enable=true`

 #### Running Tests
 In order to run the tests successfully, you will first need to set the `LOCALSTACK_API_KEY` environment variable (i.e.
 within your .bash_profile or similar).
 Then run: